nheidloff/serverless-web-application-ibm-cloud/README.md

 In this case copy 'CLOUDANT_USERNAME' and 'CLOUDANT_PASSWORD' from your service credentials and paste them in [local.env](local.env).

-Additionally run this command to create the database and documents:
+Additionally run this command to create the sample database and documents:

 ```
 $ scripts/create-cloudant-db.sh